nerdfilip/Weather-Checker/README.md

 4. **Open `index.html`** in your web browser to start using the app.

-**🌐 Or you can simply enter on this site: https://nerdfilip.github.io/Weather-Checker/client.html**
+**🌐 Or you can simply enter on this site: https://nerdfilip.github.io/Weather-Checker/client.html** (*But after you start server on your computer*)

 ## 📖 Usage